co-operating-systems/PhD/UseCases/UseCases.md

 ![illustration of an access control rule using a did:key](UseCaseDiagrams/Basic-did.svg)

 This would require the wallet to be able to parse `did:key` keyIDs.
-It is true that the client could sign with an https urls as `keyId`s but that would just make the work on the server more complex, by requiring it to fetch that key for no particular benefit.
+The client could indeed sign with an `https` URLs as `keyId`s but that would just make the work on the server more complex, by requiring it to fetch that key for no particular benefit.

  ## Direct Description of Agent via Key Reference in the ACL file

-Until `did:key` parsers become more widely available, it would be possible to use a https url reference for the key.
+While we wait for `did:key` parsers to be more widely available, we can use an `https` URL reference for the key.

-Here is the equivalent to our previous example, but with having replaced the `did:key` with it's JWK representation.
+Here is the equivalent to our previous example, but with having replaced the `did:key` with its JWK representation.
 (todo: the keys are not the same in the example)

 ```Turtle